KenKundert/quantiphy/doc/examples.rst

 In this example, Python is used to perform a simulation of a ΔΣ modulator.
-There are a collection of parameters that control the simulation, which are placed at the top of the Python file as documentation. :meth:`quantiphy.Quantity.extract` is used to access these parameters and control the simulation.
+There are a collection of parameters that control the simulation, which are placed at the top of the Python file as documentation. :meth:`Quantity.extract` is used to access these parameters and control the simulation.
 In this way, modifying the simulation parameters is easy and the documentation is always up to date.

 .. code-block:: python